-Location: Boston, Massachusetts Reason for removal: Withdrawn Number of members (when church withdrew): 127 Year joined the Covenant: founded 1881; joined the Covenant 1948 Peak membership (approximately): 300
+Location: Boston, Massachusetts Reason for removal: Withdrawn

+Number of members (when church withdrew): 127

+Year joined the Covenant: founded 1881; joined the Covenant 1948

-Reason leading to removal from the roster and comments: The church has been in dialogue and discernment about their identity, theology, and desires to become a church that could affirm and support same sex marriages as part of its life and witness.
-After introducing amendments on the minutes of the Annual Meeting in 2024, and in working with the superintendent on what the consequences of those steps could be, the congregation voted in January 2025 to voluntarily withdraw from the Covenant.
+Reason leading to removal from the roster and comments: After introducing amendments on the minutes of the Annual Meeting in 2024, and in working with the superintendent on what the consequences of those steps could be, the congregation voted in January 2025 to voluntarily withdraw from the Covenant.
 The church, founded in 1881, has long been a city church focused on welcoming new waves of immigrants to our shores, while also serving seafarers and sailors in and around Boston.
 They have been sustained in their support of New England Seafarers Mission and many other city ministries.
 We bid them peace as they depart and grieve the loss of shared mission in the future while rejoicing in the rich heritage we have shared over generations of challenge and change.